AI Memory LLM: Enhancing Large Language Models with Recall and Long-Term Persistence

 Python Example: Using an Embedding Model and Vector Store (Conceptual)

-This Python code illustrates how an AI memory LLM can store and retrieve past conversational turns using embeddings and a vector store, demonstrating a core aspect of its functionality.
+This Python code illustrates how an AI memory LLM can store and retrieve past conversational turns using embeddings and a vector store, demonstrating a core aspect of its functionality for AI agent memory.

 1from sentence_transformers import SentenceTransformer